mattbdean/JRAW/docs/README.md

 {{ @Exmaple.showSomething }} {{ @Example.doSomething }}
 ```

+> Quick note: when referencing classes with the `[[@Foo]]` syntax, enums have to be referenced by their fully qualified class names, e.g. `[[@com.example.Foo]]`.
+This is due to a [quirk in the Reflections library](https://stackoverflow.com/a/35588452).

+> Another quick note: when writing code samples, keep lines less than 100 characters so readers don't have to scroll horizontally through code blocks.

 ## Adding a new chapter

 All chapters are arranged in [`toc.json`](https://github.com/mattbdean/JRAW/blob/kotlin/docs/src/main/resources/content/toc.json).
 This file specifies the table of contents for our book in JSON format.
 This is essentially an array of [`Chapter`](https://github.com/mattbdean/JRAW/blob/kotlin/docs/src/main/java/net/dean/jraw/docs/Chapter.java)s.